Helmsworth History, Family Crest & Coats of Arms

+The Norman Conquest of England in 1066 added many new elements to an already vibrant culture.
+Among these were thousands of new names.
+The Helmsworth family lived in the town of Hemsworth in Yorkshire.
+The place-name was recorded in the Domesday Book as Hilmeuurod and Hamelsuurde.
+It was originally derived from the Old English personal name Hymel and the Old English word word, which means enclosure.
+The personal name Hymel is a short form of names such as Hunbeald, which means bear-cub bold, and Hunbeorht, which means bear-cub bright.
 Thus, the name Helmsworth changed dramatically over time.
 Surnames rarely appeared in their modern form in ancient chronicles.
 In the 11th and 12th centuries, it was common practice to Latinize names in official records.
 The modern spelling of a surname is usually related to the phonetic spelling of that name that was developed during the 17th or 18th century.

 Early Origins of the Helmsworth family

 The surname Helmsworth was first found in Yorkshire at Hemsworth in the West Riding of Yorkshire.
 At the taking of the Domesday Book survey, initiated by Duke William in the year 1086 after his conquest of England at the Battle of Hastings in the year 1066, Hemsworth was held by Gamel, a Norman noble, who held it from the tenant-in-chief Ilbert de Lacy.
 Conjecturally, the Hemsworth line is descended from this source.
 Alternatively, the name could have been derived from Harmondsworth, a parish in Middlesex.

 Important Dates for the Helmsworth family

 This web page shows only a small excerpt of our Helmsworth research.
 Another 68 words (5 lines of text) are included under the topic Early Helmsworth History in all our PDF Extended History products and printed products wherever possible.